vboyev-MSFT/defender-docs/defender-endpoint/network-protection.md

 #### Network protection suggested registry keys

-For Windows Server 2012 R2 and Windows Server 2016 using the [modern unified solution](/defender-endpoint/configure-server-endpoints#functionality-in-the-modern-unified-solution), Windows Server version 1803 or later, and Windows 10 Enterprise Multi-Session 1909 and later (used in Windows Virtual Desktop on Azure), enable additional registry keys, as follows:
+For Windows Server 2012 R2 and Windows Server 2016 using the [modern unified solution](/defender-endpoint/configure-server-endpoints#functionality-in-the-modern-unified-solution), Windows Server version 1803 or later, and Windows 10 Enterprise Multi-Session 1909 and later (used in Windows Virtual Desktop on Azure), enable other registry keys, as follows:

 1. Go to **HKEY_LOCAL_MACHINE** > **SOFTWARE** > **Microsoft** > **Windows Defender** > **Windows Defender Exploit Guard** > **Network Protection**.